SonarSource/sonarlint-vscode/README.md

 ### JS/TS analysis specific requirements

-To analyze JavaScript and TypeScript code, SonarLint requires Node.js executable.
+To analyze JavaScript and TypeScript code, SonarLint requires a Node.js executable.
 The minimal supported version is `14.17.0` for standalone analysis or Connected Mode with SonarCloud.
 For Connected Mode with SonarQube, it depends on the version of the JS/TS analyzer on your SonarQube server.
-SonarLint will attempt to automatically locate node, or you can force the location using:
+SonarLint will attempt to automatically locate Node, or you can force the location using:

 ```json
 {